zbMATHOpen/linksApi/README.md

     pip install .
     ```

-    This will install the zbMATH Links API  as a package, `zbmath-link-api`, in the virtual environment.
+    This will install the zbMATH Links API  as a package, `zbmath-links-api`, in the virtual environment.
     Note: to install the API as a package outside the virtual environment, deactivate your virtual environment:

     ```